aalllee/convexHull2D/README.md

 #### Define custom plane of intersection
 	We can also overwrite the default "world X-Z" plane of intersection and define a custom plane of intersection for our convex hull calculations.
-	We do so by linking a plane object to the "Plane of intersection target" linker in the Object properties.
+	We do so by linking any object to the "Plane of intersection target" linker in the Object properties.
 Simply create a new object (for example a quad polygon), drag and drop it into the link area.
 Once the object has been linked it should have a green bounding box surrounding it.
-The orientation and the position of the linked object now defines the orientation and center of the new plane of intersection for geometry based mode.
+The orientation and the position of the linked object now defines the new orientation and center of the plane of intersection for geometry based mode.
 <p float="left">
   <img src="images/linkedobj.png" width="414" />
 </p>